The Lean Language Reference

 Array.back!.{u} {α : Type u} [Inhabited α]

-Return the last element of an array, or panic if the array is empty.
+Returns the last element of an array, or panics if the array is empty.

 🔗def